(Cairo, Nile, Sharm El Sheikh)

 This 1/2 day tour begins with a visit to the impressive Aswan High Dam.
 The water which was collected behind created Lake Nasser, the world's largest artificial lake.
 View the Temple of Philae, dedicated to the Goddess Iris, on the island of Agilika, stopping at the “unfinished obelisk,” a practical demonstration of the methods used by ancient craftsmen to create impressive monuments.

-Take your flight from Luxor to Sharm El Sheikh.
-The flight duration is approximately 1hr and 20mins.
+Take your flight from Aswan to Cairo.
+The flight duration is approximately 1 hour and a half.

 Airport transfer with private vehicle and English-speaking driver in Sharm El Sheikh.

 The Four Seasons Sharm El Sheikh sits in the palm of the Red Sea, an architectural goddess and resort like no other in the Middle East.
 With 136 rooms, each featuring a balcony or private terrace, it is hard to avoid the view of shimmery water beyond.
 Restaurants and bars such as the Observatory Lounge offer views of the Island of Tiran, while the Reef Grill lies on a coastal strip and overlooks the sea.
 Though some choose to relax in private cabanas or dance to underwater music, others prefer visiting the Bedouin of Sinai, or traveling a little further off to Ras Mohammed, a national park protecting marine and desert life.
 Whichever choice, the Four Seasons Sharm El Sheikh waits patiently, with an abundance of activities and tranquility for all guests to share.